Digogomees/react-code-test/README.md

-# This is my Applications for Tymeshift
+# This is my Application for Tymeshift

 This project was made using React.js only.